 Official site for Melbourne, Victoria, Australia

 Discover Bendigo's vibrant arts precinct while wandering along View Street.
-Pop into the Bendigo Art Gallery (1887), which contains a collection of Australian art dating back to the 1850s and attracts significant exhibitions from across the globe.
-Also explore the Performing Arts Centre (1873) and a host of smaller galleries and antique stores.
+Pop into the Bendigo Art Gallery (1887), which contains a collection of Australian art dating back to the 1850s and attracts significant exhibitions from across the globe, and explore the host of smaller galleries and antique stores around town.

-Take time out to visit some of the renowned local wineries scattered across the Goldfields.
-Dine with a view of the vines, sample local varietals at cellar doors, and learn why the region is famous for its magnificent Shiraz.
+Take time out to visit some of the 80 local wineries in the renowned Bendigo and Heathcote wine regions.
+Dine with a view of the vines, sample local varietals at cellar doors, and learn why the area is famous for its magnificent shiraz.

 While red wine lovers flock to Bendigo for the now famous shiraz and cabernet sauvignon, white wine fans should seek out chardonnay and riesling.

 Gear up in overalls, a miner's hat and lamp and head into underground tunnels in search of gold in a key mine from Bendigo's 19th century gold rush.

 Stop by the Bendigo Art Gallery and see works by contemporary Australian artists including Patricia Piccinini, Tracey Moffatt and Bill Henson.